 When you apply for a job, you start out as nothing but a piece of paper.
 The resume you submit for a position is the only representation of yourself that you will be able to put in front of your prospective employer.
 While there is a lot more to you than just what is listed on that page, you need to make sure the resume you submit does a good job of highlighting your best qualities.
 If you keep getting passed over for positions that you know you could handle with ease, there is a good chance your resume is letting you down.

-To make sure your resume is holding up its end of the bargain, consider the following seven tips.
+To make sure your resume is doing all it can for you, consider the following seven tips.

 7 Tips for a Strong Resume

 #1 – Keep It Simple

 It is tempting to pick out one of the fancy, complicated formats from Microsoft Word in order to create an eye-catching resume.
 Most of the time, however, this is a mistake.
 Rather than trying to wow the hiring manager with fancy design, let your education and experience do the talking.
 Focus on choosing a design that is clean and minimal, highlighting what it is that you will bring to the organization.